 The Listening Circle is a basalt amphitheater inspired by the Nez Perce blessing ceremony that took place here in 2005 where the women faced north, the men faced south, the elders faced east, and no one passed behind them.
 From above the arced basalt seating resembles ripples of water.

-The Chief Timothy Park site was completed and dedicated in a Nez Perce ceremony in 2015.
+The Chief Timothy Park site was completed and dedicated in a Nez Perce ceremony May 29, 2015.

 Chief Timothy Park was chosen as a Confluence Project site by Nez Perce elders and Maya Lin.
 With collaboration from the Nez Perce Tribe, the Listening Circle was designed by Maya Lin with support from Maya Lin Studio, Greenworks Landscape Architecture and JE John Construction, with permitting from the US Army Corps of Engineers – Walla Walla The project was funded by the State of Washington – Department of Commerce, Asotin County with promotional support from Visit Lewis Clark Valley.
 Chief Timothy Park is owned by the US Army Corps of Engineers and managed by Northwest Land Management.